 Tightly packed streets and canals lies west of the Center, beyond the major canals.
 Once a neighborhood for the working class and emigrants, nowadays almost completely renovated and very popular among artists, students, professionals, young entrepreneurs, and tourists.
 It has a growing number of upscale boutiques and restaurants.
 No other Dutch neighborhood is sung about as much as De Jordaan.

-The Spui quarter is heart of the old city and is known for its many book stores and open-air book market (on Fridays).
-Spui square is an excellent starting point from which to discover the rest of the city.
-Here you can find chic restaurants next to authentic old brown cafés and trendy fashion outlets next to second hand clothing shops.
-Visit the Flower Market, Begijnhof or Amsterdam Historical Museum.
+The Spui quarter is the heart of the old city and is known for its many book stores and open-air book market (on Fridays).
+Spui square is an excellent starting point to discover the rest of the city.
+Visit the Flower Market, Begijnhof or Amsterdam Museum.

 In and around this street with its many characteristic Amsterdam facades are more than 70 art and antique shops.
 A must-see quarter for those with an eye for the unique, rare and beautiful.

 More expensive than De Pijp and one of the most desirable residential neighborhood with the city's most fashionable shopping streets: PC Hooftstraat, Van Baerlestraat and Beethovenstraat.
 You can find here also the most famous museums (Rijksmuseum, Van Gogh Museum, Stedelijk Museum), Coster Diamonds, Concertgebouw, and the Vondelpark.